InsideOut Institute Logo

 Cognitive Behavioural Therapy Enhanced (CBT-E)

-CBT-E is an outpatient treatment for adults with eating disorders, and is a transdiagnostic treatment (treating all eating disorders).
+CBT-E is an outpatient treatment for adults with eating disorders and is a transdiagnostic treatment (treating all eating disorders).
 CBT-E was developed by Christopher Fairburn and his colleagues at the Centre for Research on Eating Disorders Oxford.
 It is a manualised treatment model that has been developed into a treatment guide:

 Cognitive Behaviour Therapy and Eating Disorders by Christopher Fairburn.
 Guilford Publications 2008.

 Evidence supporting CBT-E over and above CBT is still emerging.
-There is some evidence to suggest this version of CBT may lead to positive results for people with Anorexia Nervosa (NICE, 2017).
+There is some evidence to suggest this version of CBT may lead to positive results for people with Anorexia Nervosa (NICE, 2017).Although CBT-E performs equally to Specialist Supportive Clinical Management (SSCM) and Maudsley Model of AN Treatment for Adults (MANTRA), it has been shown to increase weight more quickly (Shapiro, 2007).

 Cognitive Behavioural Therapy training